riffcc/archiver/README.md

 ## Planned Features
 - Attempts to be a "good citizen" while scraping (respects robots.txt, etc.)
 - Archive.org download (via the Archive.org APIs) - https://archive.org/developers/index.html

-## Structure (for Archive.org downloads)
-- Organises data first into collections, then into items as subfolders of those collections
-- Also archives metadata about the collection and item

-## Codex integration (TODO)
-- Uses the Codex APIs to upload content to Codex nodes, and keeps track of which CIDs have which content
-- Keeps track of which collections and items have been uploaded to Codex